-- The four primary direct forms of compensation are salary, hourly, commission and bonuses.
+- The four primary direct forms of compensation are salary, hourly pay, commissions and bonus pay.

-- This article is for small business owners and employee supervisors who want to learn more about what a compensation program consists of and how to implement it successfully.
+- This article is for small business owners and HR managers who want to learn about competitive compensation programs.

 What is a compensation plan?

-A compensation plan, also referred to as a “total compensation plan,” encompasses all of the compensatory components of a company’s strategy – employees’ wages, salaries, benefits and total terms of payment.
-Employee compensation plans also include raise schedules, all fringe benefits, and any union perks or employer-provided vendor discounts.
+A compensation plan, also called a “total compensation plan,” encompasses all of the compensatory components of a company’s strategy: employees’ wages, salaries, benefits and total payment terms.
+Employee compensation plans also include raise schedules, fringe benefits, union perks and employer-provided vendor discounts.

-A strategically designed compensation philosophy that is kept current, relevant and in accordance with employment laws, supports several important components of your business:
+A strategically designed compensation philosophy that is kept current, relevant and compliant supports critical components of your business, including the following: